simonfqy/bare_bone_blog/About Martin Ester and Academia/Martin Ester's breach of law and lessons I learned from my legal claim.md

 However, Dr. Martin Ester also has skeletons in his cupboard: he violated the law due to breach of contract, by making false funding promises to recruit me as his master’s student, and eventually didn’t fulfill these promises.
 Several years after graduation, I started a legal claim against him and successfully got back some of the owed funding.

-Yes, a world-renowned scientist, an RSC fellow, would rather violate the Contract Law than pay me 6430.72 CAD (~5,000 USD), which was already much lower than what I could’ve asked for based on my offer letter.
+Yes, a world-renowned scientist, an RSC fellow, severely broke the promise made in my offer letter by paying me less than half (43%) of the amount.
+Even though I only asked for 6430.72 CAD (~5,000 USD), which was just 27% of what he owed me (24073 CAD) based on the offer letter, he still refused to pay, forcing me to take legal action.

 ### Condensed timeline of events
 Before I go into the lessons I learned from this legal claim, let me give you a bit of background by presenting you with a condensed timeline of events.

-1. At a certain time before 2016, the MADD-Gen program, which was a bioinformatics program in SFU funded by NSERC, was apparently going to have its funding terminated by the end of the calendar year 2016, due to incompetent and irresponsible management.
+1. At a certain time before 2016, the MADD-Gen program, which was a bioinformatics program in SFU funded by NSERC, was apparently going to have its funding terminated by the end of the calendar year 2016, due to [incompetent and irresponsible management](https://github.com/simonfqy/bare_bone_blog/blob/main/About%20Martin%20Ester%20and%20Academia/Think%20twice%20before%20becoming%20Cenk%20Sahinalp's%20student.md#problem-2-extremely-irresponsible).
 2. In Jan 2016, I applied for SFU’s Thesis-based Master in CS program (without expressing an interest in MADD-Gen).
 3. In Feb 2016, Dr. Martin Ester reached out to me to recruit me as his master’s student under the MADD-Gen program, using its funding promise as a major selling point, without mentioning its imminent termination.
 4. In Mar 2016, I accepted SFU’s offer as a thesis-based master in Computing Science under the MADD-Gen program.
 The offer letter promised a MADD-Gen fellowship funding of “at least 21,000 CAD per year for the first 2 years, with probably continued funding beyond the first two years”.
 I accepted the offer largely due to the enticing financial aid.